 In December 2019, the FASB issued ASU 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes ("ASU 2019-12"), which simplifies the accounting for income taxes by removing certain exceptions related to the approach for intraperiod tax allocation, the methodology for calculating income taxes in an interim period and the recognition of deferred tax liabilities for outside basis differences.
 The new ASU also simplifies aspects of the accounting for franchise taxes and enacted changes in tax laws or rates.
 These changes aim to improve the overall usefulness of disclosures to financial statement users and reduce unnecessary costs to companies when preparing the disclosures.
-The guidance is effective for the Company beginning on October 1, 2021 and prescribes different transition methods for the various provisions.
-The Company does not expect the adoption of ASU 2019-12 to have a material impact on its financial statements and related disclosures.
+The guidance is effective for the Company beginning on October 1, 2021 and does not have a material impact on its financial statements and related disclosures.